Kanban-Zai/kanban-zai-version-1.0/core.md

 To use Kanban-Zai you must extend the core.

 To do this.
 Create your own kanban-zai.yaml file and add your settings and norms to it.

 You can also choose to implement modules.
 Modules are pre-defined sets of constraints and team norms, with an accompanying explanation of how to use them.
+You can add a module to your Kanban-Zai file with the "implements" property.

-You should also add the "extend" property pointed to the extension you are extending from.
+You must also add the "extend" property pointed to the extension you are extending from.
 Most times this will be the Kanban-Zai core.

 IMPORTANT NOTE:  your customisations must not contradict or countermand any aspect of the Kanban-Zai core module but